Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 ### End

 This is the end of this reproduce tutorial.
 You can open notebooks in order to check their construction but they are not executable as it is specified at the beginning of this document.

+### Conclusion

+So with this scenario, you have not been able to retrieve past experiments that matched your configuration.
+Then you decided to conduct a generative process by picking ML artifacts, in a list of configuration-suitable features.
+You were able to generate several notebooks in order to test different algorithms.